Water Framework Directive (WFD) measures in Drenthe

 Sterrebos fish passage

 The location of the new fish passage is in the habitat of the pool frog.
 A new habitat has been created for these frogs further down the river.
 This phase of the project has been completed.
 The new fish ladder is scheduled to be completed in the first half of 2018.
 It is important that this fish passage functions properly.
-It is the first major weir in the Peizerdiep that the fish encounter and therefore has an impact on fish stocks upstream in the area.
+It is the first large weir the Peizerdiep that the fish encounter and therefore has an impact on fish stocks upstream in the area.

 Nature-friendly banks